3D podcast

 • 2021: Merkelphone is now online, a radio drama I produced entirely in 3D audio with head-tracking.
 Find out what happenes in the home of world’s most powerful female

-• 2022: 3D podcast does not guarantee immersion.
+• 2022:3D podcast does not guarantee immersion.
 How does one recognize a good podcasting

 • 2023: Dolby Atmos is now supported by Audible.
 Why it’s not a good idea to mix audio plays with Dolby Atmos will follow shortly.
+Stay tuned for our upcoming episode where we will delve deeper into the intricacies of mixing audio plays with Dolby Atmos.

 podcast